alanhome/wayto/README.md

 # wayto
 This is a simple Hackathon project and won the first place.
-This project is simple an ugly :-)
+It's simple an ugly :-)
-The project is held in Douban office to encourage developer building apps with Weibo's api.
+The hackthon is held in Douban office to encourage developer building apps with Weibo's api.